-Product designer and Founder, ConceptKicks (2013).
+Product Designer and Founder, ConceptKicks (2013).
 Bailey studied product design near the greater New York area and focuses primarily on footwear innovation.
-Uses the “Mr. Bailey” moniker as a vessel to explore design and art projects, whether through his own personal projects or through collaborations with brands, designers or artists that embody principles he admires.
+Based in London, he uses the “Mr. Bailey” moniker as a vessel to explore design and art projects, whether through his own personal projects or through collaborations with brands, designers or artists that embody principles he admires.

 “Creativity is something that is often associated with just design, but I believe it should permeate into much more than just that.
 How creativity and ingenuity is applied to a brands business structure or it’s logistics for example, is just as important as how it’s applied to the design.”

-Founder and CEO, Outland Denim (2011), who are making jeans differently and setting a new standard in fashion manufacturing.
-Driven by the desire to curb the trafficking of young girls into the $99 billion illicit commercial sex industry, he created Outland to generate training and employment opportunities for women vulnerable to exploitation and abuse.
-Bartle developed a unique business model that enables each of his seamstresses to gain a covetable skill set in tailoring, while earning a living wage, receiving ongoing support and life-enhancing education, and crafting artisan quality jeans to compete in the global premium marketplace.
+Founder and CEO, Outland Denim (2011).
+Driven by the desire to curb the trafficking of young girls into the $99 billion illicit commercial sex industry, Bartle created Outland to generate training and employment opportunities for women vulnerable to exploitation and abuse.
+Setting a new standard in fashion manufacturing, he developed a unique business model that enables each of his seamstresses to gain a covetable skill set in tailoring, while earning a living wage, receiving ongoing support and life-enhancing education, and crafting artisan quality jeans to compete in the global premium marketplace.

 President and CEO

-President and CEO of Gucci since January 2015.
+President and CEO, Gucci (2015).
 Received the Legion of Honour (2017).
 Named Business Leader of the Year at the British Fashion Awards for three years in a row (2016, 2017 and 2018).
 Held the role of CEO at Mandarina Duck, Marithé et François Girbaud, Stella McCartney, Bottega Veneta and Kering “Couture and Leather Goods” prior to joining Gucci.
 Under Bizzarri’s leadership, Gucci became a beacon in the luxury industry: from 2015 to 2019 the company increased its revenues from €3.898 to €9.628 billion.
 Gucci has been fully carbon neutral within its own operations and across the supply chain since 2018 as part of its long-term commitment to sustainability.

 Chairman and CEO

-Chairman and CEO, PVH Corp. since 2006.
-Received Women’s Wear Daily’s CEO Creative Leadership Award 2018 and was named Person of the Year 2018 by the American Apparel & Footwear Association (AAFA).
-PVH Corp. is an iconic family of brands including CALVIN KLEIN, TOMMY HILFIGER, Van Heusen, ARROW, Warner’s and IZOD, and Manny has helped transform PVH to a company that powers brands that drive fashion forward —for good.
-He has made philanthropy and corporate responsibility key pillars in how PVH conducts business, recognizing the opportunity to positively impact people and the environment against a backdrop of financial growth.
+Chairman and CEO, PVH Corp.
+(2006).
+Chirico received the Women’s Wear Daily’s CEO Creative Leadership Award (2018) and was named Person of the Year (2018) by the American Apparel & Footwear Association (AAFA).
+PVH Corp. is an iconic family of brands including Calvin Klein, Tommy Hilfiger, Van Heusen, ARROW, Warner’s and IZOD.
+Chirico has helped transform PVH Corp. to a company that powers brands that drive fashion forward – for good.
+He has made philanthropy and corporate responsibility key pillars in how PVH Corp. conducts business, recognising the opportunity to positively impact people and the environment against a backdrop of financial growth.